BobSanders64/RandomColorHex/README.md

 ## The Cool Part: Smart Color Separation

-This library is special in that it uses Gaurav Sharma's 2001 paper CIEDE2000 to calculate the distance between colors actually ***looks*** different versus just being a random color.
+This library is special in that it uses Gaurav Sharma's 2001 paper CIEDE2000 to calculate the distance between colors actually ***looks*** different instead of just being mathmatically different.
+Many versions of RGB generators do the latter, being separated by only some arbitrary number between colors: if they have smart color separation at all.
 (See below for continued discussion on this topic)

 ```python
 import random_color_hex as RCH